 I am trying to hold myself back from devouring The Liberal Arts Tradition.
-Going back to craft a post around a particular thought is helping me slow down and process what I’m reading, so there will be several more posts about this book.
-Next up, in fact, I will try my hand at summarizing their definitions of each of the seven liberal arts.
-I’ve never been so compelled by the list as I have been in their treatment of each art.
+Going back to craft a post around a particular thought is helping me slow down and process what I’m reading.
+I’ve never been so compelled by the seven liberal arts as I have been while reading their treatment of each art.

 Why the Liberal Arts?